Causal Disentanglement-Inspired Degradation Representation Learning for Full-Reference Image Quality Assessment: Related Work

 \subsection{Deep Network-Based FR-IQA Models}

 Deep networks have been widely used to model the complex relationship between reference and distorted images in FR-IQA.
 Early studies extracted sensitivity or similarity maps from both images for quality estimation~\cite{gao2017deepsim,kim2017deep}.
 Later, researchers found that VGG-based deep features effectively represent perceptual similarity, serving as useful losses for image synthesis and quality prediction~\cite{zhang2018unreasonable}.
-Building on this, Ding et al.~\cite{ding2020image} proposed DISTS, which measures structural and textural similarity in deep feature space, and ADISTS~\cite{ding2021locally} further improved it using a dispersion index for adaptive weighting.
+Building on this, Ding et al.~\cite{ding2020image} proposed DISTS, which measures structural and textural similarity in deep feature space, and ADISTS~\cite{ADISTS} further improves it using a dispersion index for adaptive weighting.
 Liao et al.~\cite{liao2022deepwsd} instead modeled perceptual degradation using Wasserstein distance in feature space, emphasizing distributional differences for quality evaluation.
-TOPIQ~\cite{chen2024topiq} introduced a top-down approach featuring a cross-scale attention mechanism, which leverages high-level semantics to guide the network's focus toward important local distortion regions for efficient quality evaluation.
-DBIQA~\cite{liao2025image} proposed a dual-branch framework using kernel representation similarity analysis (KRSA) and mean absolute error (MAE).
-This method focuses on correlations among features from the same source.
-DeepCausal~\cite{shen2025image} proposed an FR-IQA method using abductive counterfactual inference to uncover causal links between deep network features and perceptual distortions, thereby achieving a training-free FR-IQA framework.
-DeepDC~\cite{DeepDC} utilized distance correlation to quantify statistical similarity in deep feature space, thereby overcoming the strict requirement of pixel-level alignment for image quality evaluation.
-DeepJSD investigated various deep distribution measures, such as Jensen-Shannon divergence and symmetric Kullback-Leibler divergence, to perceptually compare pre-trained network features for a training-free FR-IQA framework.
+TOPIQ~\cite{chen2024topiq} introduces a top-down approach featuring a cross-scale attention mechanism, which leverages high-level semantics to guide the network's focus toward important local distortion regions for efficient quality evaluation.
+DBIQA~\cite{liao2025image} introduces a dual-branch framework to capture joint degradation effects in deep feature space by combining self-similarity analysis with pairwise reference-distorted feature comparison.
+DeepCausal~\cite{shen2025image} investigates causal perceptual effects in FR-IQA through abductive counterfactual inference, aiming to reveal causal relationships between deep network features and perceptual distortions.
+DeepDC~\cite{DeepDC} quantifies statistical similarity in the deep feature space using distance correlation, thereby reducing the dependence on strict pixel-level alignment.
+DeepJSD~\cite{DeepJSD} further explores deep distributional measures, including Jensen-Shannon divergence and symmetric Kullback-Leibler divergence, to compare pretrained network features for training-free FR-IQA.